Evolution of eusociality: Termites

 In termites, two additional hypotheses have been proposed.
 The first is the Chromosomal Linkage Hypothesis, where much of the termite genome is sex-linked.
 This makes sisters related somewhat above 50%, and brothers somewhat above 50%, but brother-sister relatedness less than 50%.
 Termite workers might then bias their cooperative brood care towards their own sex.
 This hypothesis also mimics the effects of haplodiploidy, but proposes that males would help raise only the queen's male offspring, while females would only care for the queen's female offspring.

 The symbiont hypothesis in termites is quite different from the others.
 With each molt, termites lose the lining of their hindgut and the subsequent bacteria and protozoa that colonize their guts for cellulose digestion.
 They depend on interactions with other termites for their gut to be recolonized, thus forcing them to become social.
 This could be a precursor, or pre-condition for why eusociality evolved in termites.

 Pre-conditions

+The accumulation of certain traits may serve as "pre-conditions" for the evolution of eusociality to more likely occur in certain species.
+Eusociality is likely to be a trait arising from convergent evolution, considering the lack of evolutionary relationships between the species that have evolved eusociality.
+However, eusociality is especially concentrated in the order Isoptera (termites), where all members are eusocial, most species of the Formicidae family (ants), and multiple species of the superfamily Apoidea (bees and wasps).
 Although the symbiont hypothesis serves as a pre-condition for termites to evolve into eusocial societies, scientists have found two crucial pre-conditions for the evolution of eusociality across all species.
 These include: 1.
 Altricial offspring (require large amounts of parental care to reach maturity); 2.
 Low reproductive success rates of solitary pairs that attempt to reproduce.
 These pre-conditions led to the two lifestyle characteristics that are observed in all eusocial species: nest building and extensive parental care.
+Experimental evidence for this can be seen in certain studies where species from genus of solitary bees, such as Lasioglossum, may behave like eusocial bees with the division of labor when forced together experimentally.
+Recent phylogenetic studies have shown that termites are closely related to wood-eating cockroaches (genus Cryptocercus), which are subsocial and engage in biparental care.
+Thus the eusociality of termites might have evolved from subsocialty.